Leftfield live in concert.

 Real Live Certified badge for artists with consistent, high quality live performances and broad critical acclaim.

-Based on 30 concert reviews, the critic consensus is that Leftfield is rated as an enjoyable live performer, with some notable strengths.
+Based on 33 concert reviews, the critics consensus is that Leftfield is rated as an impressive live performer, with worthwhile shows overall.
 Leftfield concert reviews describe live shows and performances as frantic, eclectic, and thunderous.

 electronic